 Taichung Night Market

 Another night market as this is what Taiwanese cities are really famous for doing well and Taichung is particularly good.
-This is a must do when it comes to things to do in Taichung.
+This is yet another must do when it comes to things to do in Taichung.
 The area turns into a brightly lit walking street packed with food stalls and stalls selling various bits and bobs.
 Try stinky tofu or delicious roast beef sandwiches alongside all the other unusual Taiwanese street food, and grab some waffles for dessert.
 It’s loud and busy but everyone is really friendly and it’s a cheap and fun way to try lots of new food.
 Sadly I don’t have any pictures because iphone = terrible night time photography but I’m sure you can imagine what it’s like 🙂